- Who's Covered and Who's Not

-- if the fur product is composed in whole or substantial part (more than 10% of surface area) of pieces, like paws, tails, bellies, sides, flanks, gills, ears, throats, heads, scraps or waste fur.
+- if the fur product is composed in whole or substantial part (more than 10% of surface area) of pieces, like paws, tails, bellies, gills, ears, throats, heads, scraps or waste fur.

 - if the fur is used or damaged.

 - the textile or wool content of any part of the product.
 For example: On a wool coat with fur trim, the label must disclose the wool content as required by the Wool Act and Rules.
-The content of a fur coat lining must be disclosed if the lining provides added warmth.
-If the lining serves only a structural purpose, its fiber does not have to be disclosed.
+The content of a fur coat lining must be disclosed if the lining provides added warmth or if the marketer makes a claim about its fiber content.

 Note: The Dog and Cat Protection Act of 200052 prohibits importing, exporting, manufacturing, selling, trading, advertising, transporting or distributing any products made with dog or cat fur.

-The label must be durable enough to remain on the fur until it is delivered to the consumer.
+The label must be conspicuous and durable enough to remain on the fur until it is delivered to the consumer.